GSO-soslab/flir_camera_driver/README.md

 [![Build Status](https://travis-ci.org/ros-drivers/flir_camera_driver.png?branch=kinetic-devel)](https://travis-ci.org/ros-drivers/flir_camera_driver)

 This repository contains packages for FlirImaging's line of cameras.
 This repositories intent is to make use of Flir's newly developed SDK: Spinnaker.
 The camera driver is an evolution of pointgrey_camera_driver.
 It has been updated to use the new methods provided by the SDK.
+Please check the dependency to install Spinnaker for onboard computer(arm) or laptop(amd).

 ## Packages